Blog Home

 SEO as a misunderstood art

 In 2005, Ravi Sen wrote an article for the International Journal of Electronic Commerce called Optimal Search Engine Marketing Strategy.
-In the abstract, Sen described how search engine users trusted links “displayed in the editorial section of the search-results page” but the sellers neither invested nor trusted the merits of SEO.
+In the abstract, Sen described how search engine users trusted links “displayed in the editorial section of the search results page”.
+However, the sellers neither invested nor trusted the merits of SEO.
 He advised that they found SEO “more expensive than paid placements [PPC ads]” and “[produced] results that did not justify its cost, and [did not] consistently lead to high search-results rankings”.

-The general consensus was SEO was a waste of money compared to ads.
-Although SEO has come on a long way since then, there are still online vendors who don’t see the merits of organic search marketing because “it’s not at the top of the page”.
+The consensus was that SEO was a waste of money compared to ads.
+Although SEO has come a long way since then, some online vendors don’t see the merits of organic search marketing because “it’s not at the top of the page”.

 Why LSV keywords are good for the Web